mizu.js

 :class and :style have specific handling described below.

-Any boolean attribute defined by the HTML spec is handled accordingly (removed from the element when falsy).
+Boolean attributes defined by the HTML spec are handled accordingly (removed when falsy).

-Bound attributes with null or undefined values are removed from the element.
+Attributes with null or undefined values are removed.

 :class="value"